FZJ-JSC/JUBE/docs/glossar.rst

      * path is optional and can be used to give an alternative xml-path inside the include-file (default: root-node)

    workpackage
-      A workpackage is the combination of a :term:`step <step_tag>` (which contains all operations) and one parameter setting out of the expanded parameterspace.
+      A workpackage is the combination of a :term:`step <step_tag>` (which contains all operations) and one parameter setting out of the expanded :term:`parameter space <parameter_space>`.

       Every workpackage will run inside its own sandbox directory!

    tagging
-      Tagging is a simple way to include or exclude parts of your input file.
+      Tagging is a simple way to mark parts of your input file to be includable or excludable.

       * Every available ``<tag>`` (not the root ``<jube>``-tag) can contain a tag-attribute
       * The tag-attribute can contain a list of names: ``tag="a,b,c"`` or "not" names: ``tag="a,!b,c"``